MarkoSagadin/MicroML/README.md

 `make test`

-If you want to run example on a microcontroller you have to run this in root directory of MicroMl:
+If you want to run example on a microcontroller you have to run this in root directory of MicroML:

 `make -C tensorflow/ -f ../archive_makefile PROJECT=cifar_stm32f7`